 The PDA requires protected disclosures to be kept confidential.
-Every person, to whom a protected disclosure is made or referred, must use their best endeavours not to disclose information that might identify you as Discloser, unless:
+Every receiver of a protected disclosure must use their best endeavours to keep confidential information that might identify the Discloser, unless:

-- you consent in writing to the disclosure of the information; or - there are reasonable grounds to believe that disclosure of that information is essential: - o for the effective investigation of the Protected Disclosure; - o to prevent a serious risk to public health, public safety, the health or safety of any individual or the environment; - o to comply with the principles of natural justice; or - o for an investigation by a law enforcement or regulatory agency for the purpose of law enforcement.
+- the Discloser consents to the disclosure of the identifying information; or - there are reasonable grounds to believe that disclosure of that identifying information is essential: - o for the effective investigation of the Protected Disclosure; - o to prevent a serious risk to public health, public safety, the health or safety of any individual or the environment; - o to comply with the principles of natural justice; or - o for an investigation by a law enforcement or regulatory agency for the purpose of law enforcement.